Context LatticeBy Private Memory Corp

 • Installation mode summaries now call out Gateway-Go frontdoor ownership.

-• Lite mode now explicitly lists the fast staged lane: topic_rollups + qdrant + postgres_pgvector.
+• Lite mode now explicitly lists the fast staged lane: topic_rollups + qdrant.

 • Full mode now explicitly lists deep async continuation lane sources: mindsdb + mongo_raw + letta + memory_bank.